SonicV2/smart-agent/README.md

 1. [Create the DynamoDB table](https://serverless-stack.com/chapters/create-a-dynamodb-table.html) that is going to store the data managed by the application.
 2. [Create the S3 Bucket](https://serverless-stack.com/chapters/create-an-s3-bucket-for-file-uploads.html) that will be used to upload the file attachments managed by the application.
-3. [Create a Cognito User Pool](https://serverless-stack.com/chapters/create-a-cognito-user-pool.html) that will be used to handle user accounts and authentication in a secure and reliable way.
-4. [Create a Cognito Test User](https://serverless-stack.com/chapters/create-a-cognito-test-user.html) that will be used to test the authentication portion of the app.

 ### Compile And Test Lambdas Locally